Steve Clark

 The Lotus Flower

 The lotus flower serves as a powerful symbol of non-attachment and growth in various spiritual traditions, embodying the wisdom that beauty can arise from the depths of adversity.
 Rooted in the murky depths of ponds and lakes, the lotus draws nutrients from the muddy waters, yet it remains unstained by the impurities that surround it.
 The lotus exemplifies the concept that true beauty exists even while rooted in the mud.
-It symbolizes the practice of non-attachment in which individuals can cultivate inner peace, resilience, and learn to thrive amidst challenging circumstances.
+It symbolises the practice of non-attachment in which individuals can cultivate inner peace, resilience, and learn to thrive amidst challenging circumstances.